Historic Market Place, Hildesheim: History

 During World War II, Hildesheim suffered severe bomb damage.
 On 22 March 1945 the half-timbered houses of the market place were destroyed by incendiary bombs, and the City Hall and the Temple House, a patrician house dating from the 14th century, which were built of sandstone, were severely damaged.

 In the 1950s the houses which had been completely destroyed were replaced by concrete buildings with flat roofs.
 One of these buildings was used by the Municipal Savings Bank.
-The Butchers' Guild Hall was replaced by a hotel which was built from 1962-64.
+The Butchers' Guild Hall was replaced by a hotel which was built from 1962 to 1964.
 Only the City Hall and the Temple House were rebuilt in the original style.

 At the beginning of the 1980s, the hotel in the Market Place went bankrupt and the expanding Municipal Savings Bank needed a larger building.
-On this occasion, the City Council decided to tear down the concrete buildings and to reconstruct the historic Market Place of Hildesheim in the original style.
+On this occasion, the city council decided to tear down the concrete buildings and to reconstruct the historic Market Place of Hildesheim in the original style.

 The reconstruction was started in the Western part of the Market Place in 1983.
 Many inhabitants of Hildesheim donated money for the project and provided old photos and drawings.
 In some cases, old construction plans were preserved.
 The first houses, rebuilt in the original style, were inaugurated on 23 March 1986.
 Afterwards, the Eastern part of the Market place was rebuilt and the Market Fountain dating from 1542 was restored.
 A large public garage was built under the Market place as well.
 The Butchers' Guild Hall and the smaller adjoining Bakers' Guild Hall were the last buildings to be reconstructed.
 They were inaugurated in December 1989.